projection-engine/projection-engine/README.md

 # Projection engine

-The **Projection Engine** is a 3D graphics engine designed and written from ground up to be multi-platform and easy to use.
+The **Projection DevelopmentRenderer** is a 3D graphics engine designed and written from ground up to be multi-platform and easy to use.

 ## 1. Screenshots